Perplexity Alternatives

 How we picked

-Pricing pulled from each vendor's site on the review date.
-We score on cost-at-volume for representative knowledge-worker workloads (50-200 searches per day), model variety (which LLMs are accessible), citation quality, integration depth (API, browser extension, VS Code), and operational lift to switch.
-We weight against tools whose advertised free tier excludes essential features that quickly push users to paid.
+Pricing pulled from each vendor's site on 2026-05-11 and cross-checked against catalog pricing-history annotations.
+We score on cost-at-volume for representative knowledge-worker workloads, citation source quality, integration depth (API, browser extension, deep-research agent), and operational lift to switch.
+We weight against tools whose advertised free tier excludes essential features that quickly push users to paid, and we drop dead products on principle: shipping a recommendation for a service that already turned off the lights is a worse failure than shipping fewer picks.

 • Initial published version with 5 picks.